pomsky-lang/website/content/docs/examples/ip-addresses.md

 )$
 ```

-And the equivalent pomsky expression:
+And the equivalent Pomsky expression:

 ```pomsky
 # segment in an IPv4 address